godnisixnine/godnisixnine/README.md

-{ "Hello world, i new in that word, i want learn several code" }
+{ "Hello world, i new here in that world, i want learn several code" }